PastIn Person

 Partner at Burke, Williams & Sorensen, LLP

 Elisabeth Frater is a Partner at Burke, Williams & Sorensen, LLP, with over 25 years of litigation experience and a deep background in employment law and litigation, business litigation, administrative law, workplace misconduct and EEO investigations, and criminal law.
 She is a trial lawyer who has represented individuals, officials, businesses, and governmental entities in more than 125 jury trials throughout California.
 Elisabeth worked for the California Department of Justice, Office of the Attorney General, for over nine years, first as a Deputy Attorney General and then as a Supervising Deputy Attorney General overseeing a team of litigation attorneys in the Employment and Administrative Mandate Section of the Civil Division.
-She has handled complex employment litigation and appeals, including state and federal cases brought under various employment laws.
-Elisabeth is committed to providing clients with excellent and cost-effective representation, successfully resolving numerous disputes through mediation, and aggressively pursuing strategies to eliminate defendants and claims from cases at the earliest stages of litigation.
+Agencies she has represented include the California State University, the California Highway Patrol, the California Department of Corrections and Rehabilitation, the Department of Consumer Affairs, the California Horse Racing Board, the California Department of State Hospitals, California State Parks, and the Department of Motor Vehicles.
+She has handled complex employment litigation and appeals, including state and federal cases brought under the Fair Employment and Housing Act, Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family and Medical Leave Act, and the California Family Rights Act.
+Elisabeth has provided legal advice to top managers and executives in public agencies and departments on civil rights cases, adverse employment actions, discrimination policies, privacy issues, and workplace violence.
+She has conducted workplace investigations into matters involving sworn and non-sworn employees.
+Elisabeth previously spent five years in private practice, representing individuals and entities in business and employment cases, workers' compensation claims, and criminal matters.
+Earlier in her career, she served as a deputy in the District Attorney offices in Sacramento, San Francisco, and Napa counties, where she tried felony cases, conducted grand jury proceedings, and worked with municipal police departments, county sheriff's offices, and other law enforcement agencies.
+Elisabeth is committed to providing clients with excellent and cost-effective representation.
+She has successfully resolved numerous disputes through mediation and aggressively pursues strategies to eliminate defendants and claims from cases at the earliest stages of litigation through motions to dismiss, demurrers, and motions for summary judgment.
+An expert at jury selection and providing a vigorous and strategic defense at trial, in recent years, Elisabeth has won defense verdicts in several employment cases on behalf of state officials and public agencies.

 Elizabeth Deeley